jiiihwan/k8s-dashboard/README.md

 #### 4.2 Jetson_exporter
-Export GPU usage of jetson orin nano by using `jtop` Optimized for automated installation and simplified management It is inspired by how Node-exporter is installed via `prometheus-stack`
+Export GPU usage of jetson orin nano by using `jtop`

+Optimized for automated installation and simplified management, and it is inspired by how Node-exporter is installed via `prometheus-stack`

 See https://github.com/jiiihwan/jetson_exporter for details

 #### 4.3 Hailo_exporter
-Export Hailo NPU usage on Raspberry Pi 5 by analyzing a protobuf binary file Also optimized for automated installation and simplified management]
+Export Hailo NPU usage on Raspberry Pi 5 by analyzing a protobuf binary file Also optimized for automated installation and simplified management.

 See https://github.com/jiiihwan/hailo_exporter for details